cullenjett/typescript-express-playground/README.md

 # 🏖 Node API Playground

-A place to do Node API shit
+A place to do Node API shit.
+It's currently a super naive REST API written in Typescript...

 ## Installation